NoahWarnke/interweave.network/docs/whitepaper.md

 What aspects of the project are especially risky with respect to getting it completed and working as designed?

+"This discovery by adjacency is at odds with having infinite land: in that scenario, users would  have  a  hard  time  finding  relevant  content  by  traveling  through  it.
+With  scarce
+land, developers can acquire users by purchasing land in high-traffic areas." - Decentraland whitepaper

 ## Summary

 Reword the abstract :)